 Since the start of the coronavirus pandemic, wearing face masks has become mandatory in most countries worldwide.
 The fashion industry noticed this, and many high couture brands started producing their own masks that keep their customers safe while giving them that lux look.

 One of the first brands that started producing luxury masks was the New York-based label La Ligne, founded by former Vogue editors Valerie Macaulay, Meredith Melling, and Molly Howard.

 Nowadays, high-end brands including Fendi, Balenciaga, Burberry, Dior, and Chanel have their own lines, and some of them even turned their factories into mask-masking facilities for healthcare professionals.

 Celebrities have been advocating for the general public to embrace the new health and fashion trend, and some of them have even started their own masks brands.
 Kim Kardashian introduced her line of SKIMS seamless face masks.
-Jennifer Aniston along with Reese Witherspoon, Olivia Wilde, and Kourtney Kardashian are supporters of the #Masks4All movement, and more and more celebrities are becoming a part of it.
+Jennifer Aniston, Reese Witherspoon, Olivia Wilde, and Kourtney Kardashian support the #Masks4All movement, and more and more celebrities are becoming a part of it.